Tenerife airport disaster: Aftermath

 The following day, the Canary Islands Independence Movement, responsible for the bombing at Gran Canaria that started the chain of events that led to the disaster, denied responsibility for the accident.

 Los Rodeos Airport was closed to all fixed-wing traffic for two days.
 The first crash investigators to arrive at Tenerife the day after the crash travelled there by way of a 3-hour boat ride from Las Palmas.
-The first aircraft that was able to land was a U.S. Air Force C-130 transport, which landed on the airport's main taxiway at 12:50 on 29 March.
+The first aircraft that was able to land was a US Air Force C-130 transport, which landed on the airport's main taxiway at 12:50 on 29 March.
 The C-130 was arranged by Lt.
 Col Dr. James K. Slaton, who arrived before the crash investigators and started a triage of surviving passengers.
 Slaton was dispatched from Torrejon Air Base just outside of Madrid, Spain.
 Slaton, a flight surgeon attached to the 613th Tactical Fighter Squadron, worked with local medical staff and remained on scene until the last survivor was airlifted to awaiting medical facilities.
-The C-130 transported all surviving and injured passengers from Tenerife airport to Las Palmas; many of the injured were taken from there to other Air Force bases in the U.S. for further treatment.
+The C-130 transported all surviving and injured passengers from Tenerife airport to Las Palmas; many of the injured were taken from there to other Air Force bases in the US for further treatment.

-Spanish Army soldiers were tasked with clearing crash wreckage from the runways and taxiways.
+The Spanish Army cleared crash wreckage from the runways and taxiways.
 By 30 March, a small plane shuttle service was approved, but large jets still could not land.
 Los Rodeos was fully reopened on 3 April, after wreckage had been removed from the runway and engineers had repaired it.